THEAVINASHREDDY/databricks-mcp/README.md

 ## About

  A Model Completion Protocol (MCP) server for interacting with Databricks services.

-Maintained by markov.bot.
+Credit for the initial version goes to [@JustTryAI](https://github.com/JustTryAI/databricks-mcp-server).